gounthar/termux-jenkins-automation/README.md

 # 1. Update packages
 pkg update && pkg upgrade

-# 2. Install OpenSSH
+# 2. Install OpenSSH and Python (required for Ansible)
-pkg install openssh
+pkg install openssh python

 # Note: You may see a message about ssh-agent and termux-services
 # This is informational - termux-services will be installed automatically